CCC-2020-G17/city-analytics-on-the-cloud/README.md

 ./runAll.sh
 ```

-If you want to run some tasks with specific tasks:
+If you want to run some tasks with specific tags:

 ```
 ./runWithTag.sh  <tag name>